wp-plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.4.2 =
+* Bugfix: Playlists in rss-feeds were broken
+* Bugfix: YouTube-link under a playlist was wrong
+* Improvement: example code in lyte_helper.php to also parse http-youtube-links now only triggers if the link is on a new line
+* Tested with WordPress 3.9

 = 1.4.1 =
 * set interval for captionscheck to 30 days